Skip to main content

 Spray Paint Simulator Game Cover

-Spray Paint Simulator is a single player and multiplayer casual simulation game with a kids theme.
+Spray Paint Simulator is a single player and multiplayer casual management game with economy and kids themes.
 It was developed by North Star Video Games and was released on May 29, 2025.
 It received mostly positive reviews from both critics and players.

 Bring color to the world in Spray Paint Simulator!
 Restore worn-out surfaces with a fresh coat of paint and watch them come back to life.
 Use your spray tool with precision, cover every inch, and enjoy the satisfaction of a flawless finish.